Here are some of the the things Corporation Park Supporters Group Volunteers do throughout the year

 What a great opportunity to do some exercise, for free, in the fresh air, amongst the trees, birds and other wildlife, whilst meeting other like minded people.

-Members of the park supporters group, Councilors and Council staff met at the town hall on Monday 8th July to discuss initial ideas for community engagement strategy and a potential refurbishment strategy for the conservatory
+Members of the park supporters group, Councilors and Council staff met at the town hall to discuss ideas for community engagement strategy and a potential refurbishment for the conservatory.

 An artists impression of the Conservatory by Maryam Rehman

-For an airel view of the Conservatory please click here this link which will open in a new window.
+For an aerial view of the Conservatory please click here this link which will open in a new window.

-Time & the weather has taken it's toll on this unique stucture.
+Time & the weather has taken it's toll on this unique structure.
 The conservatory is now closed to visitors.

-Our Community Our Future grant & a Community grant from New Ground Together will enable us to renovate the gatehouse and veranda back to their former glory.
-In addition this funding has enabled us to hold our first event supporting social integration:
+Our Community Our Future grant & a Community grant from New Ground Together has enabled us to renovate the Gatehouse and veranda back to their former glory.
+Where we held our first event supporting social integration.